Spotted Owl Observations Database Info

 In 2012, the Department’s Biogeographic Data Branch (BDB) released an updated spatially-explicit version of the Spotted Owl Observations Database (BIOS layer ds704).
 In addition to displaying the locations of owl activity centers, the updated Spotted Owl Observations Database now includes the locations of all observations, both positive and negative.
 Additionally, BDB created the Spotted Owl Observations Spider Diagram layer depicting the relationship between activity center and observations (BIOS layer ds705).
 In December 2012, BDB revised the format of reports generated from the database, changed the way USFWS Technical Assistance letters were represented in the database, and resumed entering new data.
 For more information, please refer to our Spotted Owl Database FAQ page.

-Help with understanding how the BIOS Data Viewer works is available on the BIOS home page (see Getting Started and Data Viewer Tutorials).
+Help with understanding how the BIOS Data Viewer works is available on the BIOS home page (see Getting Started in BIOS 5 (pdf) and Data Viewer Tutorials).
 Metadata and explanations of the fields and codes used in the Spotted Owl Database are available with the shapefiles packaged with CNDDB/RareFind or by using the Metadata button in the tool bar of the BIOS Data Viewer.

 The Future of the Database